kubernetes/website/content/en/docs/reference/flow-control/_index.md

 ## Debug logging

-At `-v=3` or more verbose the server outputs an httplog line for every request, and it includes the following attributes.
+At `-v=3` or more verbosity, the API server outputs an httplog line for every request in the APIServer log, and it includes the following attributes.

 - `apf_fs`: the name of the flow schema to which the request was classified.
 - `apf_pl`: the name of the priority level for that flow schema.